ankowals/saf/README.md

      */
     @When("^xml post request (.*?) with soap action header (.*?) is sent$") public void xml_post_request_is_sent(String name, String actionHeader) {
-        Log.info("* Step started xml_post_request_is_sent");

 		//in case multiple services are present each will have its own url available String url = Storage.get("Environment.Active.Rest.url");

 		//inject values to the template
 		File file = StepCore.evaluateTemplate(name);
         String sFile = FileCore.readToString(file);

 		//add action header or any other http headers if required String sAction = StepCore.checkIfInputIsVariable(actionHeader);

         //build specification and use file template as a body content RequestSpecification request = given()